 b) the person entitled to preside at meetings of the Council which, in accordance with section 18(4) of the University Act, is the Chancellor (or in his or her absence a member of the Council elected by those present); and

-c) the officer responsible for the financial administration of the University (the Director, Financial Services).10
+c) the officer responsible for the financial administration of the University (the Chief Financial Officer).11

 The PFA Act states that it is an offence under section 23 for a person to intentionally or recklessly provide the Auditor-General with a certificate that does not comply with the requirements set out above, with a maximum penalty of $5,000.11

 Section 19-10 of the Higher Education Support Act 2003 (Cth) and section 58 of the Australian Research Council Act 2001 (Cth) prescribe obligations in relation to financial statements which require that financial statements are provided in a prescribed form.

 The prescribed form for financial statements is currently provided in the Financial Statement Guidelines for Australian Higher Education Providers for the 2013 Reporting Period (which changes on an annual basis).

 This form includes the requirement that relevant officers certify in annual statements in respect of monies provided by the Australian Government that the monies were used for the purpose for which they were provided.

 Certification is required to be provided by the Vice-Chancellor and a Member of Council on behalf of the Council declaring as follows: